 Instead of rushing through objections to get to the next call, you pause.
 You acknowledge what they said.
 You respond thoughtfully.
 You treat the conversation like it matters — because in lead generation, every conversation does.

 Same words in many cases.
 Completely different energy.
-And completely different results in your sales development efforts.
+And completely different results.
 Prospects can hear whether you care.
 It shows up in your pacing, your tone, your pauses, and how you handle their first objection.
 Presence isn't something you can fake.
 But it is something you can choose.

 Even the best appointment setters coast sometimes.
 The difference is they catch it and correct it in real time.
 Here's the recovery protocol my team uses when they notice their energy dropping mid-session: